ArcticDev78/netsploit-py/README.md

 | 7   | ping            | Ping the target to see if they are online    |
 | 8   | vuln-scanner    | Scan the target for vulnerabilities          |

-> [!info] NOTE:

--   This is a work-in-progress project.
-Surely many things can be improved here and there, so feel free to open an issue about it.
--   If something doesn't work on your platform, please feel free to open an issue about it.
--   This project is made targeted for Linux platform.
-So there it might not work on other platforms.
-It might work on macOS with some changes.

 ## Get Started